 New Connection or transfer procedure

-To apply for a new IESCO connection or transfer an existing one in Islamabad, follow the steps outlined on the IESCO website, including selecting the connection type, providing necessary documents, and submitting an application.
-You may visit the nearest office or apply online, ensuring that all required documents are properly verified for the process to proceed smoothly.
+To apply for a new IESCO connection or transfer an existing one in Islamabad, follow the steps outlined on the IESCO website:

 Taxes and Charges of IESCO Bill

 Your electricity bill may include various taxes and charges, such as income tax, fuel adjustment charges, and government duties.
-These additional costs can fluctuate based on government policies, so it is important to review your bill carefully.
+These additional costs fluctuate based on government policies, so reviewing your bill carefully is important.

 FAQs